guichristmann/MedievalSim/README.md

 ### TODO

-- [ ] Read and write user information on GameScreen.

 - [ ] Add other players to game screen, updating their position in some interval of time.

-- [ ] Create UI on game screen.
+- [ ] Create a UI for game screen.

-- [ ] Add custom markers for players and monsters.
+- [x] Add custom markers for players and monsters.

 - [ ] Create monster markers based on their distance to the player(< 1km).